The Need for Roots: Part 3: The Growing of Roots

 Weil considers that while the first two ways are well understood, they are unsuitable for breathing inspiration into a people.
 The remaining three methods could be much more effective, but at present no administration has much experience of employing them.
 The third method, although not without superficial similarities to the suggestive power of propaganda, can in the right circumstances be a highly effective tool for good.
 Weil wrote that at the current time (writing in 1943), the French resistance authorities have a rare opportunity to inspire their people as while their actions have an official character, they are not the actual state authorities and so don't arouse the cynicism the French traditionally hold for their rulers.

 Four obstacles are listed that make it difficult to inspire a people towards genuine goodness.
 First and foremost a false conception of greatness, based on the prestige of might and conquest.
 Weil opines that France was essentially still motivated by the same sense of greatness that drove Hitler.
-The other obstacles are idolisation of money, a degraded sense of Justice, and a lack of religious inspiration.
+The other obstacles are idolization of money, a degraded sense of Justice, and a lack of religious inspiration.